mladenjovanovic/shorts/README.md

 estimate short sprint profiles from *in-situ*, without the need for explicit testing (assuming the maximal effort was performed).
-The analysis is based on the theoretical model where acceleration and velocity have linear relationship.
+The analysis is based on the theoretical model where acceleration and velocity have linear relationship (i.e., mono-exponential model applied thus far).
 The time frame of the analysis can vary from single drills (e.g., sprint drills), session, week, to multiple weeks.

 Here is an example of the data collected during one basketball session for a single person.
 Duration was aprox.
 90min with 20Hz sampling rate.